Asellus (SaGa Frontier): Critical reception

 She has been recognized as a popular character both as queer representation and as appealing to the LGBTQ+ community, and described as one of the first examples of a lesbian character in video games by journalist Jason Schreier.
 Gamer writer Crazy Kawachi appreciated that her story could be seen as an introduction to the yuri genre, though felt even those that didn't recognize it as such still enjoyed those aspects of her character.
 Dengeki Onlines staff compared her relationship with White Rose to that of a knight and a princess respectively, while TechRadar writer Georgina Young called the relationship "touching", both outlets attributing some of the game's enduring success to how well players took to the character.
 RPGFan writer Kyle Seeley noted Asellus as an LGBT character created before such representation became common in video games, feeling that she had more "care and purpose" put into her story, character development, and identity than others.
 Seeley discussed how Asellus' rejection of her half-Mystic status mirrored that of a "young queer woman coming to terms with her sexuality," and how her later accepting she can't change who she is is a "meaningful message" for anyone.
 Wired writer Laine Yuhas identified Asellus as her childhood "bisexual video game crush," discussing how she felt like an escape in a world where queer representation was actively fought against, and appreciating that Asellus' story revolves around self-acceptance.
 She appreciated that characters in SaGa Frontier rather than disliking that she was in love with another woman, disliked that she wouldn't admit it.

 While SaGa series director Akitoshi Kawazu did not consider Asellus' story "was a LGBTQ+ one", he expected that it would be interpreted that way, appreciating that those in and out of the LGBTQ+ community enjoyed it, giving validity to such interpretations of the character.
-Her further stated he was grateful for how well the character's story was received, including by the LGBTQ+ community.
+He further stated he was grateful for how well the character's story was received, including by the LGBTQ+ community.